-You’ve dreamed of that island holiday and you’ve heard the hype: Koh Rong and Koh Rong Sanloem (often misspelled Koh Rong Samloem) are beautiful, untouched, almost mystical islets off the coast of Cambodia; un-spoilt and perfect for a quiet holiday.
+You’ve dreamed of that island holiday and you’ve heard the hype: Koh Rong and Koh Rong Sanloem (often misspelled Koh Rong Samloem) are beautiful, untouched, almost mystical islets off the coast of Cambodia; unspoilt and perfect for a quiet holiday.
 But you might also have heard some cautionary tales about the island speed ferries to get there, or the jumping off town, Sihanoukville.
-Or you’re just entirely confused since there is so much conflicting information out there about from the mainland of Sihanoukville to Koh Rong, or it’s smaller sister, Koh Rong Sanloem.
+Or you’re just entirely confused since there is so much conflicting information out there about from the mainland of Sihanoukville to Koh Rong, or its smaller sister, Koh Rong Sanloem.
+So, here is the ultimate guide to the Sihanoukville to Koh Rong ferry along with all the information you need on what is best to do on these amazing islands.

-You are not alone.
-We were recently in your shoes and found the whole thing quite disconcerting.
-Essentially arriving into Sihanoukville you’ll be provided misinformation and scams, and if you manage to navigate that, you are likely to encounter disorganised chaos.
-So we are going to provide you with as much information as we can to help you on your trip from Sihanoukville to Koh Rong or Koh Rong Sanloem.
+We were in your shoes and found the whole thing quite confusing and even a little bit disconcerting.
+Essentially arriving into Sihanoukville you’ll be provided misinformation and scams, and if you manage to navigate that, there’s even the chance that you’ll encounter disorganised chaos.
+So, we are going to provide you with as much information as we can to help you on your trip from Sihanoukville to Koh Rong or Koh Rong Sanloem.

-Secondly, it’s worthwhile noting that these aren’t really ‘ferries’ as you’d expect to encounter in most developed countries.
-Nor are they anything like other more established SE Asia based routes.
-These are speed boats.
+It’s worthwhile noting that these aren’t really ‘ferries’ as you’d expect to encounter in most developed countries.
+Nor are they anything like other more established Southeast Asia based routes.
+These are mainly speedboats or high-speed ferries.
 So be prepared even on relatively flat seas for a bit of a bumpy ride.

-In most places it is advertised that you’ll get from Sihanoukville to Koh Rong or Koh Sanloem in 30 to 45 minutes.
-That may be the case if you are lucky.
-But note that some providers can take far longer as they are often delayed, will take you out to other piers that can take an hour to reach (we will come on to Sihanoukville traffic in a bit) or may head to one island before crossing over to the other.
-Meaning that you are in for a journey that can be much longer than an hour.
+But note that some providers can take far longer as they are often delayed, will take you out to other piers that can take an hour to reach (we will come onto Sihanoukville traffic in a bit) or may head to one island before crossing over to the other.
+Meaning that if you choose the wrong ferry operator you could be in for a journey that is much longer than an hour.

-And most importantly, don’t forget other hostels, bus companies etc… are affiliated with (or sometimes even own) these ferry companies, so there is a good chance that you are not getting the best recommendation from them.
+And, most importantly, don’t forget other hostels and bus companies are affiliated with (or sometimes even own) these ferry companies, so there is a good chance that you are not getting the best recommendation from them.
 Rule of thumb: take everything you hear with a pinch of salt, and always factor in more time.

-The Sihanoukville to Koh Rong and Koh Rong Sanloem Operators
+The Sihanoukville to Koh Rong and Koh Rong Sanloem Ferry Operators

-There are three main island speed ferry providers between Sihanoukville and Koh Rong or Koh Rong Sanloem: GTVC, High Speed Ferry and Buva Sea.
-We actually took all three of these services and so hopefully can provide you with actual insights on service and what to expect from each of them.
+We actually took three of these services and so hopefully can provide you with real insights on service and what to expect from each of them.
 And without doubt there is only one operator that we would ever choose to use again.

-So let’s start with our strongest recommendation.
-If there is availability, we would strongly suggest that you use GTVC.
-On speaking to numerous people on Koh Rong who own or run resorts, they are the only operator that generally sticks to their schedule (within 30 minutes).
+On speaking to numerous people on Koh Rong who own or run resorts, they are the only operator that generally sticks to their schedule (within 30 minutes which for Southeast Asia is practically early).
 They have the newest boats.
 They won’t make the crossing if it’s not safe.
-And not surprising given this feedback, most boats seem to be used by the locals…
+And not surprising given this feedback, these boats seem to be used by the locals…

 Book your GTVC ferry in the useful tool below